CMU-313/nodebb-s25-eagles/UserGuide.md

 2. This is the reason that we could not write automated test cases for this new feature because it will need an infinite number of Hugging Face accounts.

 Pin Reply

+- This new added feature allows users to pin a preexisting reply to any NodeBB post.
+If you no longer want that reply to be pinned, you must click the "pin icon" on a different reply, or make a new reply and pin that one.

+- onPinClicked is the specific function that was tested.

+1. First test: What ever post is selected is pinned to the top of the list of replies
+2. Second test: If you clicked on a pinned post again, it is not unpinned
+3. Third test: The function gracefully handles invalid Post IDs.